Representation theory of Geigle-Lenzing complete intersections: Vector bundles

-(c) The assertion is immediate from (a) and Definition-Proposition \ref{locally free at punctured spectrum}. \end{proof}
+(c) The assertion is immediate from (a) and Definition-Proposition~\ref{locally free at punctured spectrum}. \end{proof}

-{\bf Vector bundle finiteness.} We say that a GL projective space $\X$ is \emph{vector bundle finite} (=\emph{VB finite}) if there are only finitely many isomorphism classes of indecomposable objects in $\vect\X$ up to degree shift.
+\begin{definition}[Vector bundle finiteness] We say that a GL projective space $\X$ is \emph{vector bundle finite} (=\emph{VB finite}) if there are only finitely many isomorphism classes of indecomposable objects in $\vect\X$ up to degree shift. \end{definition}

 The following result gives a classification of VB finite GL projective spaces.

 \begin{theorem} A GL projective space $\X$ is VB finite if and only if $d=1$ and $\X$ is Fano (or equivalently, domestic). \end{theorem}